the-Jinxist/go_journey/README.md

 - Learnt about variable declaration, different data types and types of variable initialization
 - Also learnt about go naming conventions, another thing to look out for.
 - Conversion of data types
+- Operators in Go
+- Learnt conditional and control structures i.e if-else and switch